Pride & Prejudice Book Club Podcast

 🎵 Music Credit:Pride & Prejudice Book Club Theme composed, performed, and arranged by Megan Mason.

-📚 Curious what we will be reading next?
-See a list of upcoming books at prideandprejudicebookclub.com!
+📚 See a list of books we've read at prideandprejudicebookclub.com!

 ➡️ Follow us on Facebook and Instagram, or sign up for our newsletter at https://www.prideandprejudicebookclub.com/newsletter!